-Kathleen Priceman holds a BA in Spanish Education from the State University of New York at Albany and a MA in Instructional Leadership from the University of Illinois at Chicago.
-She has more than 25 years experience teaching English as a Second Language, Bilingual Education (grades K-4), Spanish as a Second Language, and Spanish Immersion.
-She was selected to be the 2014 Illinois Foreign Language Teacher of the Year in recognition for her efforts to promote language learning and expertise in instruction.Since 1997 she has worked with colleagues to develop curriculum and teach in a very successful Spanish Immersion program for Oak Park Elementary District 97 in Illinois.
+Kathleen Priceman holds a BA in Spanish Education from the State University of New York at Albany and an MA in Instructional Leadership from the University of Illinois at Chicago.
+She has more than 30 years of experience teaching English as a Second Language, Bilingual Education (grades K-4), Spanish as a Second Language, and Spanish Immersion.
+She was selected to be the 2014 Illinois Foreign Language Teacher of the Year in recognition for her efforts to promote language learning and expertise in instruction.
+From 1997- 2017 she worked with colleagues to develop curriculum and teach in a very successful Spanish Immersion program for Oak Park Elementary District 97 in Illinois.

 After returning to Spain in 2001 on a scholarship awarded by the Spanish Embassy, Ms. Priceman was inspired to create opportunities for families and other educators to experience the richness of being immersed and living in another culture.
 Each July she returns to Salamanca Spain where she lives and teaches graduate courses in Spanish Language and Culture for Educators.
 These education courses are designed for all educators and other adults, from novice to superior levels of Spanish who desire to enhance their cultural and linguistic proficiencies in Spanish to better serve their students or clients.
 While opportunities for teachers already proficient in Spanish are plentiful, experiences for novice or intermediate language speakers are not.